 For us, there’s quite a lot of pressure on the RC F in regards to how it performs.
 The IS F is easily one of our favourite all-time sports sedans and proper driver’s cars of the 21st century.
 So does the RC F live up to the standard?
 Well, let us try and come up with an answer for you.

 In normal traffic conditions, such as when you’re going to work or popping down to the shop, aka, most of the time you drive, the RC F is an indulgent and decadent machine.
-It rumbles around town like a grunted boss, and it glides around corners and roundabouts with its smart rear-wheel steering technology.
+It rumbles around town like a grunted boss, and it glides around corners and roundabouts with its smart rear-wheel drive technology.
 The engine oozes prestige and sounds sumptuous yet assertive when you caress it.
 There’s no doubt, it is a refined, high-quality luxury sports coupe.

 The ride is taut and the chassis is stiff, providing a distinct and reassuringly planted feel.
 And with splendid steering, it really is a dream ride to cruise and burble around in.
 You have four VDIM driving modes to choose from, so you have a choice of settings to find the best character for you.
 The settings alter the usual stuff, including the steering feel, dampers, throttle response, and transmission aggression.
 There are also three settings for the torque-vectoring behaviour of the differential (TVD), and settings for the traction and stability control of course.